mhashim6/blog/content/posts/self-review/audio-player.md

   player.removeEventListener("ended", next);
 };
 ```
-When we `clear()` the queue, it's pretty clear _(no pun intended)_ that we lost interest in the current queue or audio.
+When we `clear()` the queue, it's pretty clear _(no pun intended)_ that we lost interest in the current queue and/or audio.
 We no longer need to play the next audio because there isn't one. that's why we removed the `ended` listener.
 Now our `stop()` can look like this
 ``` js
 export const stop = () => {
   player.pause();